Alert MP helps rescue river woman

 Stephen Gilbert was at an event on the House of Commons terrace, overlooking the river, when he saw what he thought was a body floating past.

 But when he saw the body move he reacted quickly to throw a lifebelt into the water, which she was able to grab before being rescued further downstream.

-Liberal Democrat Mr Gilbert, who was at an event for bus operators on the Commons terrace last night, was left shaken by the incident.
+Liberal Democrat Mr Gilbert, who was at an event for bus operators on the Commons terrace, was left shaken by the incident.

 He said: "What looked like a body just floated past.
 Then I saw that the person then moved and I followed them down the terrace."

 A number of life rings are kept along the terrace at the Palace of Westminster and Mr Gilbert, the MP for St Austell and Newquay, threw one into the river.